 Better Plan to have a Shelter-In-Place Plan

-Last month a fire in a hardware store in Honey Brook, Pennsylvania prompted emergency responders to issue a Shelter-In-Place order to all residents within a four-mile radius.
+A fire in a hardware store in Honey Brook, Pennsylvania prompted emergency responders to issue a Shelter-In-Place order to all residents within a four-mile radius.

 The Shelter-In-Place order, which meant that one had to remain indoors until one was given the all clear signal, was issued because there were hazardous materials burning in the fire and the fumes coming off the fire may have had deadly effects.
 Fortunately, this was not the case and the Shelter-In-Place order was rescinded.